 Will I be trained?

 Yes!
-Global Leaders will be trained by the Office of International Affairs staff to help you gain cross-cultural skills and be a good mentor.
+Global Leaders will be trained by the Center for Global Engagement staff to help you gain cross-cultural skills and be a good mentor.

 How can I apply?